-If you’re shopping online, odds are good you’re using a credit card — unless you’ve figured out how to teleport cash (if so, tell us!).
-Credit cards provide a convenient, secure payment option and the process for making online purchases are typically the same for most websites.
+Odds are you’re using a credit card when shopping online — unless you’ve figured out how to teleport cash (if so, tell us!).
+Credit cards provide a convenient, secure payment option and the process for making online purchases is typically the same across most websites.

 This guide outlines the payment process step-by-step, security features and other factors that come up when you want to use a credit card for online purchases.